Student Scholarship Program

 SELECTION AND NOTIFICATION PROCESSES

 A panel of animation educators and professionals will judge the completed applications.
-Awards will be announced after June 15, 2020.
-All awardees will receive written notification from the AEF Scholarship Committee after June 15, 2020.
+Awards will be announced after August 31, 2021.
 Information on the status of applications will not be released by email until the awards have been formally announced.
+All awardees will receive written notification from the AEF Scholarship Committee after August 31, 2021.

 Members of ASIFA-Hollywood’s Animation Educators Forum Scholarship Committee will stay in touch with the awardees throughout the scholarship year.
 All awardees will be required to provide ASIFA-Hollywood with: